Eric

 for the inclusion of electronic imagery on a large screenin that

-'96 to '02, Dr. Miller taught a total of eleven courses as an adjunct
+1996 to 2002, Dr Eric taught a total of eleven courses as an adjunct

 professor at St. John's University (Staten Island, NYC campus) and Fordham